anderson-aristotle/js-object-modeling/README.md

 ### Lab: Modeling in JavaScript

+Individually or in teams,
+try to come up with a way to represent the abstractions given below using the tools we've learned about so far (basic types like numbers, strings, and booleans; reference types like arrays, objects, and functions).

 Say we are building a recipe website.
 Suppose that after careful research, we've determined that the following things must be true about the application.